 In 2010, the Company posted strong sales and established records for operating income, operating income margins, net income, diluted earnings per share and operating cash flow.
-The Company achieved these results from strong internal growth in both EIG and EMG, as well as contributions from acquisitions completed in 2010 and the acquisitions of High Standard Aviation in January 2009 and Ameron Global in December 2009.
+The Company achieved these results from strong internal growth in both EIG and EMG, as well as contributions from acquisitions of TSE, Haydon Enterprises and Atlas in 2010 and the acquisitions of High Standard Aviation in January 2009 and Ameron Global in December 2009.
 In the fourth quarter of 2009, the Company began to experience increased order rates which continued through 2010.
-The full year impact of the 2010 acquisitions and our Operational Excellence capabilities should have a positive impact on our 2011 results.

 Net sales for 2010 were \$2,471.0 million, an increase of \$372.6 million or 17.8% when compared with net sales of \$2,098.4 million in 2009.
-Net sales for EIG were \$1,324.1 million in 2010, an increase of 15.5% from sales of \$1,146.6 million in 2009.
-Net sales for EMG were \$1,146.8 million in 2010, an increase of 20.5% from sales of \$951.8 million in 2009.
+Net sales for EIG were \$1,324.1 million in 2010, an increase of 15.5% from net sales of \$1,146.6 million in 2009.
+Net sales for EMG were \$1,146.8 million in 2010, an increase of 20.5% from net sales of \$951.8 million in 2009.
 The increase in net sales was primarily attributable to higher order rates, as well as the impact of the acquisitions mentioned above.
 The net sales increase for 2010 was driven by strong internal sales growth of approximately 13%, with no impact from foreign currency translation.
 The acquisitions mentioned above contributed the remainder of the net sales increase.

-Total international sales for 2010 were \$1,211.3 million or 49.0% of consolidated net sales, an increase of \$179.6 million or 17.4% when compared with international sales of \$1,031.7 million or 49.2% of consolidated net sales in 2009.
+Total international sales for 2010 were \$1,211.3 million or 49.0% of net sales, an increase of \$179.6 million or 17.4% when compared with international sales of \$1,031.7 million or 49.2% of net sales in 2009.
 The \$179.6 million increase in international sales resulted from higher sales growth noted above, as well as continued expansion into Asia, and includes the effect of foreign currency translation.
 Both reportable segments of the Company maintain a strong international sales presence in Europe and Asia.
 Export shipments from the United States, which are included in total international sales, were \$564.5 million in 2010, an increase of \$150.4 million or 36.3% compared with \$414.1 million in 2009.
 Export shipments improved due to increased exports from both the base businesses and the acquisitions noted above.